RasmusUK/Master-Thesis/README.md

 - Personal data is separated and managed in compliance with GDPR.

 # Quick Start Example
-Here’s a minimal end-to-end example to help you get started quickly.
+Here is a minimal end-to-end example to help you get started quickly.

 ## Define Your Entity
 ```csharp